backdrop-contrib/smsframework/bootstrap/README.txt

 It provides a very basic routing system, which allows SMS provider modules to claim paths and allocate a parser class for the incoming request.
 The parsed SMS is then queued for later processing.
-By default the core database Drupal Queue will be used.
+By default the core database Backdrop Queue will be used.
 To use an alternate queue and avoid bootstrapping the database see the configuration under.

 ------------------
-Using Drupal Queue
+Using Backdrop Queue
 ------------------

 At its simplest add to your settings.php file the line: